rails/rails/guides/source/action_controller_overview.md

 end

 class LoginFilter
-  def self.filter(controller)
+  def self.before(controller)
     unless controller.send(:logged_in?)
-      controller.flash[:error] = "You must be logged in" controller.redirect_to controller.new_login_url
+      controller.flash[:error] = "You must be logged in to access this section" controller.redirect_to controller.new_login_url
     end
   end
 end
 ```

 Again, this is not an ideal example for this filter, because it's not run in the scope of the controller but gets the controller passed as an argument.
-The filter class has a class method `filter` which gets run before or after the action, depending on if it's a before or after filter.
-Classes used as around filters can also use the same `filter` method, which will get run in the same way.
-The method must `yield` to execute the action.
-Alternatively, it can have both a `before` and an `after` method that are run before and after the action.
+The filter class must implement a method with the same name as the filter, so for the `before_action` filter the class must implement a `before` method, and so on.
+The `around` method must `yield` to execute the action.

 Request Forgery Protection
 --------------------------